opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 This is a guide to getting set up quickly and cheaply to host a static website on Amazon Web Services with a [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) certificate.
 {:.focus}

 We live in a time of significant uncertainty about what privacy means.
-We expect our email services, banks and shopping carts to be served entirely over secure connections.
 Our personal privacy and identity are threatened by governments, companies, and individuals who have proven that they can’t be trusted.
+At the very least, we expect our email services, banks and shopping carts to be served entirely over secure connections.
 Transport Layer Security (TLS) prevents [information from being altered mid-stream](https://www.aaron-gustafson.com/notebook/more-proof-we-dont-control-our-web-pages/) and is the main line of protection on the web against passwords and other sensitive information being read over open networks.
 It is one method for determining that a site is what it claims to be.
 I would want others to configure their websites using TLS, so why wouldn’t I do my part, even for a private website like my own?
 I value privacy of communication and freedom from surveillance enough that I decided my own site should be served over a secure connection.

 Serving over HTTPS with SSL or TLS used to be very difficult to configure, and sometimes prohibitively expensive.
 Fortunately the solution for this problem [isn’t nearly as much of a barrier anymore](https://www.tbray.org/ongoing/When/201x/2012/12/02/HTTPS).
 An individual can afford to host a website cheaply, and a TLS certificate can now be added for a very low cost on top of that.
 Amazon Web Services (AWS) has made it straightforward enough for me to do in an afternoon.